iSriBalaji/iSriBalaji/README.md

 - Building a microblogging platform with Analytics
 - Interested in Statistical Data Mining and Data Analysis
 - Google Cloud Certified Professional Data Engineer
-- Worked as Data Engineer at TCS for a year.
+- Worked as a Data Engineer at TCS for a year.
 - Fun fact: I love to read blogs, develop mobile apps, web and desktop applications.
 Also I like to play Counter-Strike global offensive